cloudmesh/useful-introduction_to_cloud-2015/docs/source/iaas/openstack.rst

 Setup OpenStack Environment
 ---------------------------

-In case you like to use the shell commandline tools you can load them with ::
+In case you like to use the shell command line tools you can load them with ::

     $ module load novaclient